 Ongoing Internship Opportunities

-Behavioral Husbandry & EnrichmentFull Time; six months beginning in May or November
+EnrichmentFull Time; three to six months, with the option of extending, beginning in May or November

 This internship is designed for those interested in pursuing a career in animal training or animal behavior.
 Interns will work directly with the behavioral husbandry and enrichment manager and animal keepers to learn the principles of animal training, animal enrichment, and behavioral research though animal observations and hands-on enrichment activities.